 I added this channel in July 2021, and still watch every one of Joe’s reviews today.

 SavageGeese (found HERE)

 Much like Everyday Driver, Mark at SavageGeese places a high value on production quality to tell the story of his vehicle impressions.
 By his own admission, his channel has “videos covering technology, life, cars, and trucks.
 We set out to go far beneath the surface of tech and engineering, with a quality over quantity approach.”

 Mark has a very dry wit.
 I mean VERY DRY, bordering on sarcastic.
 He keeps it all in check, and I find his honesty and independent approach very refreshing.

-I am still exploring a couple of other channels, but have not found anything that truly grabs my attention on a regular basis.
+I continually explore other channels, so will add (or delete) channels to give you my best recommendations at the time.
 My patience for some of the other channels’ style has put them in the “warmup circle” for now.

-I want to be your trusted resource for all things automotive, which is why I chose to sharte my favorite vehicle review sources.
-In most cases, they are both informative and entertaining…just klike me!
+I want to be your trusted resource for all things automotive, which is why I chose to share my favorite vehicle review sources.
+In most cases, they are both informative and entertaining…just like me!

 In addition to sharing stories like this, I provide ongoing support of automotive programs designed to inspire and educate young car enthusiasts through the sale of items in the Vehicle Nanny Merchandise Store.

 All proceeds go directly to these programs, so I hope you can find a fun item for yourself that also supports our budding car enthusiasts.